3Peso/mosk/README.md

 * Create Date and Time in UTC
 * Modifed Date and Time in UTC
 * Last Accessed Date and Time in UTC
+* Birth Date and Time in UTC
+* Size in Bytes
+* Number of used Blocks
+* Block Size

 Example:
 ```xml